stormpath/stormpath-documentation/source/accnt_mgmt.rst

 One example of this could be if you wanted to add information to our "Jean-Luc Picard" Account that didn't fit into any of the existing Account attributes.

 For example, you could want to add information about this user's current location, like the ship this Captain is currently assigned to.

+.. only:: rest

   To do this, you specify the ``accountId`` and the ``/customdata`` endpoint.

-So if you were to send the following request:

-.. only:: rest

   .. code-block:: http